badalku27/Social-Master/README.md

-# Twitter Clone 💡
+# Social X 💡

 ## Overview 📹

-This is my first fullstack web application.
+This is a fullstack social media web application.
 I've used MongoDB as a database , ReactJS for the frontend , ExpressJS for the backend and Redux for the global states.
 Follow the guide below to install the application to your desktop and run it locally.
-If you want to contribute to this project , please fork the repository [here](https://github.com/mithatercann/twitter-clone/fork).
+If you want to contribute to this project , please fork the repository [here](https://github.com/badalku27/Social-Master/fork).
 If you are new please check [GitHub for beginners](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/).
 <br />
 <br />